Dr. Pascal Bercher

 - Partial-Order Causal-Link Planning mit Präferenzen (2012)

-- Algorithms for Identifying and Eliminating Redundant Actions in Partially Ordered Plans (ongoing)
+- Algorithms for Identifying and Eliminating Redundant Actions in Partially Ordered Plans (2019)

-- Extending Partial-Order Causal-Link Heuristics to Cope with Negative Interactions (ongoing)
+- Extending Partial-Order Causal-Link Heuristics to Cope with Negative Interactions (2019)

 - A Generic Approach for the Provision of Advice in Modeling Hierarchical Planning Domains (2018)